Blog - 6/4/17 - Latin Percussion Special Event at St. Mark's Sunday School with Ed Hill

 The First Performance is called ra ra, ra-ra-ra.

 In one specific part of the Atlantic slave trade, many of the enslaved people that were brought to Cuba, the Dominican Republic, Brazil and Jamaica were Yoruba people.
 The Yoruba people are an African tribe that today number 40 million people.
 Most of this population is in Nigeria, Africa.
-A lot of the Yoruba drums and other musical instruments were invented by them over 1,000 years ago.
+A lot of the Yoruba drums were invented by them over 1,000 years ago.
 The Yoruba invented hour-glass shaped drums which were the precursor to the conga drums.
 The Yoruba also incorporated rhythmic chanting into their drumming rituals.
 Much of the Yoruba music is spiritual in nature, and is often devoted to a spirit that represents one of the gods in the Yoruba religion.
 Yoruba drumming is considered to be one of the most advanced drumming traditions in the world.
 Yoruba music has had a huge influence on the music of Latin America.

 For the final part of the program, we let the kids come up and try the Latin percussion instruments.
 Ed plays a beat on the conga drums, and I challenge the kids with instruments to follow the same rhythm that Ed is playing.
-Then we stop the music and I say for this part only one child at a time will play along with Ed.
+Then we stop the music and I say for this part, only one child at a time will play along with Ed.
 Ed starts the beat and I point to each child individually and encourage them to play their instrument in sync with Ed’s beat.

-At the end I say, “Let’s give a big round of applause to our wonderful Salsa dancers Edgar and Piedad...And leading the percussion music is our star conga player, Ed Hill!
-And, I’m the backup percussionist Victor Alvarez” (at which point I would take off my hat and give the crowd a deep bow).
+At the end I say, “Let's give a big round of applause to our wonderful Salsa dancers Edgar and Piedad...And leading the percussion music is our star conga player, Ed Hill!
+And, I’m the backup percussionist Victor Alvarez” (at which point I take off my hat and give the crowd a deep bow).